green-coding-solutions/documentation/content/en/docs/measuring/usage-scenario.md

 These will help you later on distinguish which version of the software was certified if you use the repository url multiple times in the certification process.

-**Linux** is currently the only supported architecture.
+**Linux** and **Darwin** are the only supported architectures.
+If you don't mention an `architecture` it will run on both.

 Please note that when running the measurement you can supply an additional name, which can and should be different from the name in the `usage_scenario.yml`.

 The idea is to have a general name for the `usage_scenario.yml` and another one for the specific measurement run.

 Example for the start of a `usage_scenario.yml`